awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 ]
 ```

 The following is an example of a JSON file passed into the create\-ota\-update CLI command that creates an OTA update\.
-The update creates a stream from the specified S3 object and uses custom code signing:
+The update creates a stream from the specified S3 object and uses custom code\-signing:

 ```
 [